Labour movement of Singapore: 2012 SMRT wildcat bus strikes

 On 26 November 2012, up to 171 bus drivers from mainland China, who were employed by SMRT Buses, refused to go to work in protest against the disparity in salary between them and other foreign bus captains.
 88 workers carried the wildcat strike into the next day by continuing the refusal to go to work.
 The strike was considered illegal due to the strikers' failure to give their employer 14 days' notice of their intent to go on strike, which was required by law for essential services such as transport.
 Kit Wei Zheng, an economist at Citibank Singapore argued that given the increase in labour activism across the world, the fact that it had come to Singapore was unsurprising.

 The strike resulted in five of the drivers who instigated the strike being charged in court.
 Out of the five, Bao Feng Shan was handed a six-week jail sentence for his role in the strike.
 Twenty-nine other drivers who participated in the illegal strike had their work permits revoked and were sent back to China, while over 150 drivers were let off with warning letters from the local police.

+Other labour disputes and industrial action

+2023 Flash Coffee labour dispute

+In October 2023, employees of Flash Coffee, a Singapore-based coffee chain, reportedly were in a dispute with their employer because they were owed salary payments and Central Provident Fund (CPF) contributions.
+The coffee chain closed all of its 11 outlets in Singapore and stated that it would cease operations in Singapore completely.
+The company's status as reflected on the Accounting and Corporate Regulatory Authority (ACRA)'s website was "in liquidation - creditors' voluntary winding up".

+According to a sign at a closed Flash Coffee outlet, the coffee chain's baristas were "on strike" due to "several late salary payouts".
+The company denied allegations that its employees were on strike and stated that since it had ceased operations in Singapore, its baristas were "not required to report to work".

+The Food, Drink and Allied Workers' Union (FDAWU) stated that it was providing assistance to affected members in relation to salary claims and would also provide job assistance support.
+According to the FDAWU, its members were owed 75% of their September salaries, their salary for work done until 12 October, as well as encashment of remaining leave entitlements.